 2. Make sure all caregivers are in agreement with your new routines or sleep plans- babysitters, daycares, Grandparents, nannies, etc. Everyone needs to be on the same page.

 3. Review the sleep environment.
-I recommend a black out shade, portable low-rumbling white noise, humidifier for stuffy noses, and a security item (small lovey or animal).
-A Dock a Tot for children is a wonderful option for those parents whom wish to co-sleep the first few months with their children in the crib, or for older children transitioning out of a crib into a toddler bed.
+I recommend a blackout shade, portable low-rumbling white noise, humidifier for stuffy noses, and a security item (small lovey or animal).
+A Dock a Tot for children is a wonderful option for those parents who wish to co-sleep the first few months with their children in the crib, or for older children transitioning out of a crib into a toddler bed.

 4. Start your sleep diary to track days that worked well, and those that didn’t work so well, and build upon the days that were fantastic (and try that schedule again!)